sanadhis/IST-ML-Project1/README.txt

 6. reg_logistic_regression : (Regularized Logistic Regression using Gradient Descent)

 We produce our final submission using run.py with the result as follows:
-Note: In run.py, **_we use logistic regression_** to produce our final submission.
+Note: In run.py, we use logistic regression to produce our final submission.
 Public leaderboard:
-  - 82.254% of accuracy.
+  - 82.917% of accuracy.
 Private Leadeboard:
-  - 82.254% of accuracy.
+  - TBD% of accuracy.

 How to use implementations.py: